BIS180L-resources/BIS180L-VM_Image_Setup/README.md

   * Enter a new password you want to use
   * This password will be used to log into Rstudio and to log into your instance if you lose you keypair file

-## Connecting to you Desktop Interface
+## Connecting to your Desktop Interface

 1. Open whatever VNC viewer you wish to use
 2. Your VNC server will be your Public IP you noted earlier except you'll add ":1: to the end of it